Asian stocks fall amid Trump trade policy fears, strong yen

 WALL STREET: The Dow added 34.72 points, or 0.2 percent, to 20,810.32.
 The Standard & Poor’s 500 index rose 0.99 points to 2,363.81.
 The Nasdaq composite lost 25.12 points, or 0.4 percent, to 5,835.51.
 The Russell 2000 index of smaller-company stocks slid 9.23 points, or 0.7 percent, to 1,394.62.

-ENERGY: Benchmark U.S. crude oil futures shed 15 cents to $54.30 a barrel.
+ENERGY: Benchmark U.S. crude oil futures inched up 1 cent to $54.46 a barrel.
 It rebounded 86 cents to $54.45 a barrel in New York overnight.
-Brent crude, the standard for pricing international oils, fell 11 cents to $56.71 a barrel in London.
+Brent crude, the standard for pricing international oils, added 5 cents to $56.87 a barrel in London.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama